Solstice Transitions to 100% Organic Cannabis

 “An ‘organic’ label doesn’t mean a product is not damaging to the environment,” Jonard says.
 “What’s important is that it’s responsibly manufactured and is a sustainable resource.”

 Solstice has taken a nitty-gritty approach to its transition to 100% organic cannabis production – scouring labels, investigating sources, tweaking, testing, and troubleshooting to get closer to the ideal, which for Alex Cooley, Vice President of Solstice, is good-for-the-body-good-for-the-planet cannabis.
+If you’re going to want to grow organic cannabis, you’re going to also want to make sure the plant starts from the best quality seed possible, for instance, if you’re looking for such seeds, perhaps looking at somewhere like Weed Seeds USA can help.

 You can find Solstice cannabis at locations across Washington.
 Ask for Solstice at your dispensary.